AI narrator for stories and scripts | HeyGen

 Yes.
 You own the exported narration and can use it for marketing, business, and publishing.
 Uploaded files must have the proper rights.

 Yes.
 You can select voices and delivery that reflect your brand personality, including options from a free AI voice generator.
-Consistency helps audiences recognise and trust your messaging.
+Consistency helps audiences recognize and trust your messaging.

-Most scripts convert to narration in minutes, saving time and improving efficiency.
+Most scripts convert to narration in minutes, which saves time and improves efficiency.
 Updates can be made instantly without re-recording.

 You can export high-quality audio files ready for editing or publishing using a free AI voice generator.
 These files work with video editors and learning platforms.